13 New Year’s Resolutions That Finally Work—Here’s the Method

 - Willpower is infinite

-But in real life, none of that holds up for very long.
+But real life doesn’t work that way for very long.

-This method works because it starts from a different assumption:
+This method works because it starts with a different assumption:

 - Motivation is unstable